Erastuskanyatta/PHP-Yii2-Framework/index.md

 ![A congratulatory note](congratulations.png)

-## Congratulation for creating your first yii program.
+## Congratulation for creating your first Yii program.
-Nb-If you don't get a congratulation note,just go back a little and follow the steps.
+If you don't get a congratulation note,just go back a little and follow the steps.

 ## Step 4 Creating our first web application using yii
 Now that we have yii installed and working in our pc lets create our first yii frontend project.
 We will start by creating the navigation bar and the footer.
-In our view directory we will open main.php under layout file and  enter the following;
+In our `view` directory we will open `main.php` under layout file and  enter the following:
 ```php
       ---
       <body>